Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

 ## if statements

 These are the most basic conditional statements.
-They always evaluate to something that is true or false.
+They always evaluate to something true or false.

 ```js
     if(3 == 5)